 A trip to Apollo Bay would not be complete without indulging in Apollo Bay’s world class seafood offering.
-The Southern Rock Lobster (crayfish) tops the seafood wish list and the Fisherman’s Co-Op located at the Apollo Bay Harbour is the go-to for freshly caught crayfish…the local fishermen are also happy to share hot tips on how to prepare and cook your own ‘crays’.
+The Southern Rock Lobster (crayfish) tops the seafood wish list and the Fisherman’s Co-Op located at the Apollo Bay Harbour is the go-to for freshly caught crayfish, the local fishermen are also happy to share hot tips on how to prepare and cook your own crayfish.

 After a day of touring around Apollo Bay it’s time to relax with a local brew from the Great Ocean Road Brewhouse, or, to sample and collect some of the Otways finest bounty at Tastes of the Region local produce centre.
 The Apollo Bay Distillery which is next door to the Brewhouse also offers tasty treats and onsite distilled craft gins made from local botanicals.

-For a town that only has 1600 people, Apollo Bay has a wealth of beautiful restaurants, which all feature the local catch and are a short walk from wherever you stay in town.
+Apollo Bay has a wealth of beautiful restaurants, which all feature the local catch and are a short walk from wherever you stay in town.
 The newly opened Birdhouse Restaurant offers an intimate setting overlooking the main beach.
-Chris’s Restaurant located at Skenes Creek is a renowned local icon, only a 5 minute taxi ride from Apollo Bay.
+Chris’s Restaurant located at Skenes Creek is a renowned local icon.

-Adventure is always on our bucket list and just a 30 minute drive north of Apollo Bay takes you to the township of Forrest which happens to be one of Australia’s mountain bike meccas.
-Mainly focused towards family riders, there are 66kms of mountain bike trails situated in the breathtaking scenery of the Great Otway National Park.
-There are some super fun rides in and around the township – the Red Carpet trail was a highlight for us which we can strongly recommend for intermediate riders.
+Adventure is always on our bucket list and just a 30-minute drive north of Apollo Bay takes you to the township of Forrest which happens to be one of Australia’s mountain bike meccas.
+Mainly focused on family riders, there are 66 km of mountain bike trails situated in the breathtaking scenery of the Great Otway National Park.

-15 minutes from Forrest is Trees Adventures.
-Trees Adventure is a really fun high ropes and ziplining experience suitable for ages 8 and up.
-The 2.5 hour activity starts off with skills and equipment training course before you are released into the forest to explore and experience a real-life Star Wars style Ewok village!
+15 minutes from Forrest is Treetops Adventure, Yeodene.
+Treetops Adventure is a really fun high ropes and ziplining experience suitable for ages 8 and up.
+The 2.5-hour activity starts off with a skills and equipment training course before you are released into the forest.
 There are 8 courses for a variety of skill levels.
-Totally safe, you learn as you go and get to challenge your limits….if you’re game!
+Totally safe, you learn as you go and get to challenge your limits!

-Stevenson’s Falls walk is in the Otway State Forest on the journey back to Apollo Bay.
-At a leisurely pace and a taking enough time to marvel in the awe of the falls, the walk takes about one hour.
+Stevenson’s Falls Walk is in the Otway State Forest on the journey back to Apollo Bay.
+At a leisurely pace and taking enough time to marvel in the awe of the falls, the walk takes about one hour.

 Back in Forrest, Forrest Brewing Company is a great spot for dinner.
 The brewery is situated in the old general store and has been converted into a boutique bar and dining hall.
-The brewery celebrates mountain biking and I think I saw my old ‘Malvern Star Dragster’ hanging from the roof?
 With a friendly and welcoming atmosphere, the craft beers are made from the best hops and pure Otways water.
-After a generous Brewer’s Board of local produce, you can make your way back to Apollo Bay for a well-deserved rest.

 Dooley’s Premium Ice Cream is something that needs to be experienced slowly and repeatedly.
 The Dooley’s shop wall is plastered with Australian Dairy Awards and it’s easy to understand why!
-Dooley’s ice-cream is absolutely the BEST ice cream we have ever had!
-You can try-before-you-buy so that there’s no reason to share…and you are likely to discover that vegemite and chilli ice creams are surprisingly yummy.
+You can try-before-you-buy so that there’s no reason to share, and you are likely to discover that vegemite and chilli ice creams are surprisingly yummy.

 There is no more spectacular way to finish an adventure to Apollo Bay than taking a scenic flight with Apollo Bay Aviation.
 Departing from the Apollo Bay airfield, they offer helicopter or Cessna flights all along the Great Ocean Road, to the 12 Apostles and even to King Island.
 Taking in Apollo Bay and the Otways from the air is an amazing way to wrap up your trip to this special town.